Learn how to store your vegetables, fruits, and herbs—so that they keep longer and stay fresher!

 Tropical fruits do not keep well or keep their true flavor in the refrigerator or the cold.
 (They are tropical!)
 Store bananas, avocados, and citrus fruit, as well as pineapples, melons, eggplants, cucumbers, peppers, and beans at about 50°F if possible.

 Dill and parsley will keep for about two weeks with stems immersed in a glass of water tented with a plastic bag.
 Most other herbs (and greens) will keep for short periods unwashed and refrigerated in tightly–sealed plastic bags with just enough moisture to prevent wilting.
 For longer storage, use moisture– and gas–permeable paper and cellophane.
 Plastic cuts off oxygen to the plants and promotes spoilage.

-Store in a cool, dry place, not above the stove or right next to the burners where heat and steam will cause them to lose flavor dramatically.
+Dried herbs and spices should be stored in a cool, dry place, not above the stove or right next to the burners where heat and steam will cause them to lose flavor dramatically.

 Other Tips for Storing Fruits and Vegetables

 - Rhubarb, petite peas, sweet corn, and diagonally sliced or French–cut green beans are easy to blanch and freeze—and still taste great when thawed.